yowainwright/deep-confluence/README.md

 - If you have lodash, and don't mind a little size, use [_.merge](https://www.npmjs.com/package/lodash.merge)!
 - If you want a utility smaller than `_.merge` but more supportive than **deep-confluence** use [deepMerge](https://github.com/KyleAMathews/deepmerge/).

-Deep confluence is a try it first, don't make you think about it utility.
+Deep confluence is a **"try it first, don't make you think about it"** utility.